 Trillayo (population 31) doesn’t have any shops, but the caretaker will tell you where to buy local produce such as eggs, potatoes and fruit.
 Specialities in this Liebana area include cheeses (quesucos), veal and honey.

 It's a proper faming community on a small, quiet scale, something you don't often find these days.

 Just 5 minutes away is Potes, the hub for La Liebana, where you can do all your shopping, buy souvenirs, connect to internet, and arrange activities at any of the agencies.

 The whole area is extraordinarily fertile and beautiful.
 It’s a truly blessed land, one of the top spots in La Liébana for hiking.
 The Bedoya Valley, famed among things for its red onions, is a gateway to the high peaks and along the way you will find one of Europe’s most ancient yew forests.
-The yew trees somehow issue inexplicably from the solid rock.
+The yew trees issue inexplicably from the solid rock.

 And don’t miss the astonishingly thousand year-old chestnut trees of El Habario between Pendes and Cabañes.

 There are walks from the cottage itself and a short drive will bring you to an endless array of hiking opportunities.
-It’s well worth getting your bearings at the Visitors Centre 2 km away, which is much more impressive than you might imagine, and near to here is Casa Fofi, a restaurant we highly recommend that’s always busy and has very tasty dishes.
+It’s well worth getting your bearings at the Visitors Centre in Tama 2 km away, which is much more impressive than you might imagine, and near to here is Casa Fofi, a restaurant we highly recommend that’s always busy and has very tasty dishes.